 In addition to weekly meditation, we offer many other opportunities to join with our community to deepen your practice of mindfulness.
 Some examples are monthly Daylong Retreats, classes and workshops, group work meditation, and social activities.
 Please check our Calendar for information about upcoming events, as well as additional information in this Program section.

 What do I need to know before I come to a weekly meditation session?

 The session will include 30 minutes of sitting meditation followed by a round of silent walking meditation.
-There may or not be a short chanting service led by the Bellmaster, and then a Dharma talk and discussion will be led the teacher, Fred Eppsteiner or a senior student.
-If tea is offered after the session in the location where you are attending, you are cordially invited to come and get acquainted.
+There may or not be a short chanting service led by the Bellmaster, and then a Dharma talk and discussion will be led the teacher, Fred Eppsteiner, or a senior student.
+If tea is offered after the session, you are cordially invited to come and get acquainted.

 We ask that all who join us observe a few points of meditation hall "etiquette" to help make everyone's experience comfortable and meaningful:

-To learn more about what you can expect, and about orientation sessions, please visit the Sangha page.
+To learn more about what you can expect, and about orientation sessions, please visit the Weekly Meditation page.

 What is the Florida Community of Mindfulness?

 The Florida Community of Mindfulness (FCM) is a nurturing and supportive practice community in the Buddhist tradition of Thich Nhat Hanh.
 FCM provides a "home" where people can train in the Buddhist path of understanding and love with a compassionate, caring community.

 Mindfulness, which is the heart of Buddhist meditation practice, is the capacity to see things clearly just as they are.
 It is our ability to be awake, aware and authentically present for ourselves and for others.
 Thich Nhat Hanh describes mindfulness as the continuous practice of touching life deeply in every moment.
 Eventually, as our practice deepens, mindfulness becomes a way of life, supporting and guiding us throughout every day.

 What is the purpose of meditation?